astronomer/docs/astro/executors.md

 2. Click the **Worker Queues** tab and then click **Edit** to edit the `default` worker queue.

-3. In the **Worker Type** list, select the type of worker node to run your worker Pods on.
+3. In the **Worker Type** list, select the type of worker node to run your Pods on.

 4. Click **Update Queue**.